-Elgon Hydro Siti (PVT) Ltd. ("Elgon") is a special purpose vehicle established with the sole purpose of developing and implementing the Siti I and II Hydro Power Project, an exclusive permit project granted by the Electricity Regulatory Authority of Uganda.
+Elgon Hydro Siti (PVT) Ltd. ('Elgon') is a special purpose vehicle established with the sole purpose of developing and implementing the Siti I and II Hydro Power Project.
+The company has an exclusive permit to develop the Siti I and II Power Project granted by the Electricity Regulatory Authority of Uganda.
 The project will be constructed by Sri Lankan energy, procurement and construction contractor VS Hydro, which was the company driving the development of the project prior to DI Frontier's involvement.
 VS Hydro traces its origins to 1972 when Premasiri Sumanasekera, a graduate in Physical Science from the University of Colombo, founded the company.
 VS Hydro will continue to be about a 40% shareholder in the project with DI Frontier Market Energy & Carbon Fund owning about 60%.
-DI Frontier investment for Siti 1 is about €.6 million for development and €.5 million for construction.
+DI Frontier investment for Siti 1 is about €0.5 million for development and €2.5 million for construction.
 Power generated will be sold at US \$0.10 per Kilowatt hour to Uganda Electricity Transmission Company Limited on a 20 year standard power purchase agreement applicable for projects under 20MW.
 A 25 km 33 kilovolts transmission line to the nearest grid connection point and line upgrade at Kapchowra will be financed by the Rural Energy Authority.
-Construction is expected to commence during the first quarter of 2015.
+Construction commenced during the first quarter of 2015.

-Elgon has secured environmental, water abstraction and construction permit for the project.
+Elgon secured environmental, water abstraction and construction permit for the project.
 An assessment of the likely upgrade to the environment and local society was completed in early 2014.
-The annual carbon emission reduction expected is 40-60,0000 tonnes of carbon dioxide.
-The Siti I project is a 5 MW hydropower plant and Siti II project a 16.5 MW hydropower plant utilizing the hydropower potential of the river Siti as it drops 300m in a series of rapids, in and around the village of Chesoweri on the northern slopes of Mt.
+The annual carbon emission reduction expected is 40-60,0000 tonnes of Carbon Dioxide.
+The Siti I project is a 5 MW hydropower plant and Siti II a 16.5 MW hydropower plant utilizing the hydropower potential of the river Siti as it drops 300 metres in a series of rapids, in and around the village of Chesoweri on the northern slopes of Mt.
 Elgon in eastern Uganda.
 A catchment area of 74 square kilometers, and constantly high rainfall of 1500 millimeters, ensures that the river has a mean annual discharge of 2.11 cubic meters per second.